Lithuania Minor: Post-World War II

 At the end of the war, the local German and Lithuanian population of the former East Prussia either fled or was expelled to the western parts of Germany.
 The Soviet Union recaptured Lithuania in 1944 and the Memel region was incorporated into the newly formed Lithuanian SSR in 1945 while the remainder of Lithuania Minor was divided between Poland (small parts now forming the Warmian-Masurian Voivodeship) and the Soviet Union (eastern part of the Kaliningrad Oblast).

 After the death of Joseph Stalin, Nikita Khrushchev offered the Kaliningrad Oblast to the Lithuanian SSR.
 Secretary Antanas Sniečkus refused this offer.
 In 2010, a secret document was found which indicated that in 1990, the Soviet leadership was prepared to negotiate the return of Kaliningrad to Germany against payment.
 The proposal was declined by German diplomats.
 After the dissolution of the Soviet Union, the Kaliningrad Oblast has become an exclave of Russia.
 Lithuania, Germany, and Poland lay no official claims to the region at this time.

-Gołdap (Geldapė, Galdapė, Geldupė), the seat of Gołdap County, a transitional county between Lithuania Minor and Masuria, is the largest municipality of the region within Poland, making it the de facto capital of Polish Lithuania Minor, however, it is also considered part of Masuria and is not inhabited by an autochthonous Lithuanian population.
+Gołdap (Geldapė, Galdapė, Geldupė), the seat of Gołdap County, a transitional county between Lithuania Minor and Masuria, is the largest municipality of the region within Poland, however, it is also considered part of Masuria and is not inhabited by an autochthonous Lithuanian population.